 Willow Waterhole Greenway

-On October 30, 2021, Mayor Sylvester Turner announced the Kinder Foundation’s lead grant of up to $4 million toward the Willow Waterhole Greenspace Conservancy’s $10 million capital campaign to improve the 291-acre Willow Waterhole Greenway in the Westbury area of southwest Houston.
-The improvements will include trails at four lakes, a neighborhood trail connection, and land acquisition.
+On October 30, 2021, Mayor Sylvester Turner announced Kinder Foundation’s lead grant of up to $4 million toward the Willow Waterhole Greenspace Conservancy’s $10 million capital campaign to improve the 291-acre Willow Waterhole Greenway in the Westbury area of southwest Houston.
+The improvements include trails at four lakes, a neighborhood trail connection, and land acquisition.

 The Willow Waterhole Greenway consists of six flood control detention basins and large greenspace areas, overseen by the Harris County Flood Control District and Houston Parks & Recreation Department (HPARD).
 The all-volunteer Willow Waterhole Greenspace Conservancy, Brays Oaks Management District, and community donors have been making improvements to the greenspace since 2005.

 HPARD and the Brays Oaks Management District have agreed to collaborate on maintenance of the expanded recreational amenities within the property, which offers Houstonians flood relief, wildlife habitats in an urban setting, and educational and recreational opportunities.
-It’s beautiful rolling hills, sinuous lakes, large stands of trees, and areas of rare prairie grasses have made Willow Waterhole Greenway one of Houston’s best-kept secrets and most valuable assets.
+Its beautiful rolling hills, sinuous lakes, large stands of trees, and areas of rare prairie grasses have made Willow Waterhole Greenway one of Houston’s best-kept secrets and most valuable assets.